Luxury Clothes Care Tips

 • Cashmere: Got a red wine spill?
 Wash on the delicate cycle - or by hand - in cold water.
 Don't wring cashmere - you'll damage the fibers.
 Reshape and lay flat to dry away from direct heat or sunlight.
 To remove excess water after washing, gently roll in a towel.

 • Linen: Linen washes well because it is stronger wet than dry.
-A 60-degree Celsius wash is most effective as that temperature smooths the surface of the flax fibers allowing stains to be released easily.
+A 60-degree Celsius wash is most effective as that temperature smooths the surface of the flax fibers, allowing stains to be released quickly.
 Don't pack the washing machine to capacity when washing linen because the highly absorbent fiber can absorb twice its weight in water.
 Always iron linen when damp - first on the wrong side to eliminate creases and then on the right side to enhance the fabric's natural sheen.

 Luxury Clothes Care Tips by Fabric Type

 • Beaded blue jeans: Turn inside out and wash in cold water, using the machine's hand wash or delicate cycle.
-Dry flat or on a dryer rack- not in the dryer.
+Dry flat or on a dryer rack, not in the dryer.

 • Lycra: If the other fibers in the garment are machine washable, this is the recommended method for cleaning Lycra.

 • Hemp: This natural fabric washes well because it is stronger wet than dry.
-Machine wash in warm or cool water, permanent press or casual cycle.
+Machine wash in warm or cool water, permanent press, or casual cycle.
 Hang to dry.
 Dry cleaning is not recommended.

 • Cotton: Don't get in the habit of taking your cotton garments to the dry cleaner.
 The chemical process may distort the color.

 • Dry by weight: Dry lightweight clothes first separately to help prevent damage and shrinking.
 Lightweight, delicate fabrics such as lingerie are sensitive to heat and should be dried while the machine is cool.
-Average-weight garments like pants and dress shirts should be dried next followed by heavyweights like towels and jeans, which can handle the hot drum.
+Average-weight garments like pants and dress shirts should be dried next, followed by heavyweights like towels and jeans, which can handle the hot drum.

-• Leather: Gently blot liquid stains with a clean cloth or wipe with a clean damp cloth.
+• Leather: Gently blot liquid stains with a clean cloth or wipe with a clean, damp cloth.
 Treat mildew stains on leather garments by blotting a small amount of antiseptic mouthwash on the affected area.

 Cleaning Shoes and Handbags

-Even if you don't venture out in them regularly, your shoes can become stained and damaged by merely hanging out open and exposed in your closet, quietly gathering dust.
+Even if you don't venture out in them regularly, your shoes can become stained and damaged by hanging out open and exposed in your closet, quietly gathering dust.

 Dust causes some of the worst damage to shoes.
 So keep your shoes - especially the good ones - covered.